shawnbrown/datatest/README.rst

 * Update the parts of your code that use deprecated features.

-* Once your code is running without DeprecationWarnings, install the latest version of datatest, 0.11.0:
+* Once your code is running without DeprecationWarnings, install the latest version of datatest:

   .. code-block:: console